 Phra Nang Beach on a sunny day.
 Look at the water!
 So close Ao Nang, and yet so far away.

 A rock climber at Phra Nang Beach.

 At the end of Phra Nang Beach, there is a small cave (Phra Nang or Princess Cave) famous for the large, carved wooden penises.
 To make a story very short; these offerings to the mythical sea princess was believed to help with fertility.

 East Railay during high tide.
 This beach is unsuitable for swimming but still gorgeous.
-The famous luxury 5-star Rayavadee Hotel with a restaurant inside a cave is located here.
-The private boat seen in the picture is used to pick up hotel guests.
+The private boat seen in the picture is used to pick up hotel guests to the famous luxury 5-star Rayavadee Hotel with a restaurant inside a cave.
 East Railay is the docking point for boats arriving from Krabi Town and Ao Nam Mao Pier, while boats from Ao Nang mooring at West Railay Beach.

 Most locals prefer to go by boat from Ao Nam Mao Pier, and so does my wife.
 When she studied at college in Krabi, she practiced at Sunrise Tropical Resort at Railay for three months, meaning she has used this shuttle service a few times.
 The ride takes about 15 minutes.

 There is a fourth beach on Railay called Ton Sai Beach.
 This area is popular among climbers and backpackers.
-The map below show all four beaches at Railay and the jumping-off points.
+The map below shows all four beaches at Railay and the jumping-off points.